 *gluten-intolerant or coeliac requirement, of course, go ahead and substitute SR flour with rice, soy, or other flour, of your preference.
 I would have done-so last year when in the midst of a “low inflammation, rebuild my gut wall” diet.

-– Preheat your oven and prepare your roast vegetables.
+– Cook your roast vegetables.
 I cut sweet potato and corn cobs, which I then wrapped in foil to retain the juiciness in the oven.
 Carrot, whole onion, pumpkin, potatoes and parsnips are other great family-pleasers you might like to cut for roasting.
 Don’t use corn if you are suffering with high-inflammatory-responses to food, use pumpkin instead.

-– Return the bones to the broth.
-Place all the bones and remains (except the flesh) back in the crock pot.
-Top up with freshly boiled water, add 2 capfuls of apple cider vinegar, and set the timer for another 12-14 hours.
-That’s done for now.– Make the chicken meatloaf.
-Place all the chicken flesh in a food processor.
+– Make the chicken meatloaf.
+With leftover roast chicken meat from the night before, you can place all the chicken flesh in a food processor.
 Add Italian herbs, tomato paste, mustard, minced garlic, one egg, 1/2 cup of SR flour*, seasonal salt, and a generous splash of tamari.
 You can add more for more flavour!
 Like shredded carrot, minced ginger, turmeric, cumin, onion, ghee and mushrooms.
 Add more SR Flour* while the processor is running, only until you reach a bread-dough consistency while your food processor is still running.
 Tip out your “dough”onto a sheet of Baking Foil and gently spread, with your hands, into a flat dough about twice the thickness of a pizza dough.
 Close the foil over the meat loaf dough.
 Place it on the oven tray and surround with your roasting vegetables.
 Set timer for 40 minutes. – Make the gravy.
 To do this, add 1 table spoon of ghee to a saucepan, with 1 table spoon of SR flour*, and stir while it gets hot.
 Then pour in the cup of reserved chicken broth and whisk with a fork until it’s nicely blended (a minute or so).
 Turn off the heat and stir-through a splash of tamari and some salt and pepper.
 Season to taste.

 – Plate up!
-Retrieve the roast vegetables and chicken meat loaf from the oven, slice the meat loaf thickly and serve onto plates, with a serving of gravy.
+Retrieve the chicken meat loaf from the oven, slice the meat loaf thickly and serve onto plates, with a serving of gravy.
 Maybe you have even added some steamed green vegetables (peas, broccoli, beans) to the plate as well by this stage.

 NB: The meat-loaf consistency does resemble sausage.
 Which is nice if you are allergic to red meat (mammalian meat allergy) and haven’t eaten a chicken sausage in a year or 3!